ai/size-limit/README.md

 1. Size Limit has the `--why` mode to run Webpack Bundle Analyzer — this way, you can see what went wrong in a nice graphical representation.
-2. It uses webpack to more accurate result.
-For instance, it will show `process` and other polyfills added by webpack.
-3. You don’t need to specify all your files.
-Because Size Limit uses webpack it will build bundle based on `require()` calls.
-4. It shows result after UglifyJS (or Babili for ES2016+ projects).
+2. Instead of bundlesize, Size Limit prevents the most popular source of libraries bloat — unexpected huge dependency.
+3. Also Size Limit prevents increasing library size because of wrong `process` or `path` usage, when webpack will add big unnecessary polyfill.
-5. Size Limit runs only on first CI job, so it is more respectful to CI resources.
+4. Size Limit runs only on first CI job, so it is more respectful to CI resources.
-6. Size Limit has JS API, tests and works on Node.js 4.